U.S. Foreclosure Activity Sees a Slight Monthly Decrease in May 2025

 FEMA Alert

-FEMA has issued an Emergency Management Declaration for the state of Arkansas to supplement state, tribal, and local recovery efforts in areas affected by severe storms, tornadoes, and flooding beginning April 2, 2025 and continuing.
+FEMA has issued a Major Disaster Declaration for the state of Missouri to supplement state, tribal, and local recovery efforts in areas affected by severe storms, straight-line winds, tornadoes, and flooding on May 16, 2025.
 The following counties have been approved for assistance:

 Public Assistance: